javiercbk/timefiller/README.md

 ## Caveats

+* By default it will try to create work logs using yesterday as date.
+If it is saturday, sunday or monday it will try to query friday.
-The script does not support a "Cat in the keyboard", so do expect some funky errors if passwords are wrong and things like that.
+* The script does not support a "Cat in the keyboard", so do expect some funky errors if passwords are wrong and things like that.